asrcpq/eyhv/README.md

 Player's performance is evaluated by final global difficulty at death.

 * Minimalist design(game mechanism and design style):
-No bombs, drop items, stages.
+No bombs, drop items, etc.

-* Randomly generated and reproducible(by u64 seed) enemies, simple replay mechanism
+* Randomly generated and reproducible(by replay files) stages

 * Time in game always synchronized: player will suffer, not benefit from low FPS